al3xandr3/al3xandr3.github.io/_posts/2014-06-25-arguments-patterns-of-reasoning.md

 ---
-layout: post

 title: Arguments, tools and patterns of reasoning
 category: data
 tags:
   - data
   - arguments
-intro: "Arguments, tools and patterns of reasoning"
+excerpt: "Arguments, tools and patterns of reasoning"
 ---

 This structures how we build arguments, common strategies used, and what kind of questions to tackle when building arguments.